dribnet/purvs/README.md

 Edit:
 I have fixed the Thumbnail and Preview by manually changing the sizes in Photoshop, this is only temporary until the real Thumbnail and Preview downloader is fixed.
 I have also played around further with the pixel size and count as before it was hard to make out anything in the image.

+It still didnt load the thumbnail and preview so im trying one more time